DrPhilippBillion/ONE-Record-Testbench/UseCase definitions.md

 ## UseCase 1: Shipper creates piece
 ### Step 1: Shipper creates piece with grossWeight
+#### Scope
+Scope of this step is to evaluate the function to create data objects in ONE Record.

 #### POST-Request
 ```http
 POST /shipper/piece HTTP/1.1